Getting Tougher on Drunk Driving

 Addressing Dangerous Road Conditions

-Dangerous roads can lead to an increase in auto accidents, so fixing infrastructure problems is crucial to any safety strategy.
+Dangerous roads can lead to increased auto accidents, so fixing infrastructure problems is crucial to any safety strategy.
 In 2016, the 10-year RhodeWorks plan was signed into law, marking billions of dollars for investment in Rhode Island’s transportation system, particularly its deficient bridges.
 In addition, the law puts a new focus on improving road maintenance.

 Redesigning Unsafe Intersections